-An employee who is absent will, at the earliest opportunity, inform the officer of PETRONAS to whom he/ she reports of his/her absence and the cause for his/her absence.
+An employee who is absent must, at the earliest opportunity, inform the officer of PETRONAS to whom he/ she reports of his/her absence and the cause for his/her absence.

-Where the absence without leave and without reasonable excuse is for more than two (2)consecutive working days, the employee will be deemed to have breached his/her contract of service with PETRONAS.
+Subject to Section 1.3 below, where the absence without leave and without reasonable excuse is for more than three (3) consecutive working days, the employee will be deemed to have breached his/her contract of service with PETRONAS

-Where an employee is absent for more than two (2) consecutive working days without reasonable excuse, as soon as possible thereafter a registered letter will be sent to the employee's last known address requiring him/her to provide explanation for his/her absence.
+Where an employee is absent for more than three (3) consecutive working days without reasonable excuse, as soon as possible thereafter a registered letter will be sent to the employee's last known address requiring him/her to provide explanation for his/her absence.
 Upon a lapse of seven (7) days after posting of the said registered letter, if nothing is heard of him/her or no satisfactory explanation is given by him/her, then the said employee is deemed to have broken his/her contract of service and in such circumstances PETRONAS will have the right to terminate his/her service.
 In addition, PETRONAS will be entitled to recover from the former employee concerned all sums due from the employee to PETRONAS.